jaredwelch1/CapstoneI/documentation/document.md

 * User can explore visualizations of statistics and analysis of news data using a graphical interface to navigate.
 	* Users can use the website to view clusters of articles by topic via a visualization.
 	* Users can use the website to view visualizations depicting trending topics per day for a past time period.
-	* Users can use the website to view a word cloud representation of trending topics for that day.
+	* Users can use the website to view a word cloud representation of trending topics for the whole year.
 * User can submit an article to be analyzed and view the results of the analysis of the article compared to our dataset; the results will be classification data based upon our models.
 * **User Requirements Stretch Goals:**
 	* User can perform custom searches against the database, yielding search results related to statistics on the news article data